 2. Add Ink

 Now, draw a small, faint “X” on half of the leaves.
 That “X” marks them as leaves to draw over with ink (and you’ll leave the non-X leaves alone for now).
-Then, use a dip pen — preferably fitted with a Nikko G nib — and waterproof black ink to start tracing over the “X” leaves.
+Then, use your straight pen, Nikko G nib, and waterproof black ink to start tracing over the “X” leaves.
 Be sure to draw tiny, detailed veins that meet in the middle of the leaves, as shown below:

 Continue to ink over the “X” leaves until the piece looks something like this:

 3. Make a Lettering Draft